 - add the ground semi coarse rasam powder.

-- stir and then add about 3 cups water.
+- stir and then add about 3 cups water. season with salt.

 - bring to one boil and then simmer for 5-6 minutes.

 - lastly add chopped coriander leaves and give a stir.